AMDESE/sev-tool/readme.md

 7. Get the CEK_ASK from the AMD KDS server by running the generate_cek_ask command
    - Note: the CEK certificate will be different every time you pull it from the KDS sever.
 The server re-generates/re-signs the cert every time instead of storing a static cert
 8. Run the pek_csr command to generate a certificate signing request for your PEK.
 This will allow you to take ownership of the platform.
-9. Sign PEK with OCA (example using openssl coming soon)
+9. Run the sign_pek_csr command to sign the generated CSR with the OCA private key.
 10. Run the pek_cert_import command
 11. Run the pdh_cert_export command
 12. Run the get_ask_ark command